Select your subaru model

 Whether it is for your Subaru Outback, Legacy, Tribeca, WRX, Crosstrek, or any other model – your Subaru paint codes are just a click away.

-If you are trying to find the right Subaru paint codes and colors, then ERA is the perfect place for you.
+If you are trying to find the right Subaru paint codes and colors, then ERA Paints is the perfect place for you.
 Our extensive how-to guides and videos make it easier than ever for you to get rid of any blemishes and scrapes you may have.

 The OEM paint that we provide is the gold-standard in the automotive industry, it is great for repairing sun damage and provides an excellent finish every time.
-On top of that, we offer all our products at fantastic value and provide free shipping on all items.
+On top of that, we offer all our products at a fantastic value and provide free shipping on all items.

 Regardless of what you need, we can provide the information that you are looking for.
 We have a Subaru touch up paint guide to help walk you through the process.
 You will find information on: